Marshmachell/MarshServer-Wiki/gameplay/phantoms.md

 # 🌔 Phantoms & Moon

-Now the size of phantoms directly depends on the current phase of the moon in the world.
-Information table:
+Now the size of phantoms directly depends on the current phase of the moon in the world

 <table>
   <thead>